 First step outside the home and walk around the exterior; check for:

 - Cracks in the foundation or is it bowed or leaning (READ MORE)

 - Cracks in the siding or stucco (a few small cracks are common)

 - Does the roof sag or is it bowed

-- If a basement, check for cracked or bowing wall
+- If there is a basement, check for cracked or bowing walls

 - Are the floors level or sloping